sirredbeard/microsoft-opensource/README.md

 * SQL Server released for Linux
 * Begins hosting Linux Foundation courses on edX
 * SONiC released, based on Debian GNU/Linux
-* "“The company has become an enthusiastic supporter of Linux and of open source and a very active member of many important projects." - Jim Zemlin, Executive Director of The Linux Foundation
+* "The company has become an enthusiastic supporter of Linux and of open source and a very active member of many important projects." - Jim Zemlin, Executive Director of The Linux Foundation
 * "Why Microsoft is turning into an open-source company" [ZDNet](https://www.zdnet.com/article/why-microsoft-is-turning-into-an-open-source-company/)

 ### 2017

+* Satya Nadella releases "Hit Refresh: The Quest to Rediscover Microsoft's Soul and Imagine a Better Future for Everyone" describing his vision for an open and collaborative Microsoft
 * Forms Open Source Programs
 * Joins Open Source Initiative
 * Joins Cloud Native Computing Foundation